Secure Director deployment

 Director security separation

-If you deploy any web applications in the same web domain (domain name and port) as Director, any security risks in those web applications could potentially reduce the security of your Director deployment.
+You can deploy any web applications in the same web domain (domain name and port) as Director.
+However, any security risks in those web applications can potentially reduce the security of your Director deployment.
 Where a greater degree of security separation is required, Citrix recommends that you deploy Director in a separate web domain.